Professional Development Course in Crisis Counselling.

+This can take many forms - at home, at work, or amongst fellow sufferers in group work.
 Whilst some people may have social support and help from friends and family, others may find that they are not getting the support they need in this way.
 This can be because people are not really willing to listen to them, others in the family are grieving as well, or because they do not want to share how they are really feeling with people in their social circle.

 Sometimes friends and family are very supportive at first, but then their interest and time spent listening to the person’s problems may wane.
 When this happens, the individual may seek outside support in the form of a counsellor, psychologist or psychotherapist.

 Others may seek help from different professionals such as stress management consultants or life coaches in order to cope.